Morton00000/Unsticher/README.md

 The .png image is expected to be a 16 x 16 set of images.

+The resolution of the image does not matter as long as it is divisible by 16.

 ## Config
 The config file has several setup options.